 Day 6: West Coast to Niarbyl

 From Fleshwick Bay we will have a couple of significant climbs today but the dramatic coastal cliff scenery should make it worth every step.
 Cronk ny Arrey Laa with its prehistoric burial mound on top and Millennium Cross is the highest point on the Raad ny Foillan at 1,434 feet above sea level.
 We are heading for Niarbyl Bay with its pretty thatched cottage used in various film sets including Waking Ned and it has a welcome cafe.
-7 miles (11 km) with 1,850 feet (550m) of ascent and descent.
+7 miles (11 km) with around 2,500 feet (750m) of ascent and descent.

 Day 7: Tynwald to Peel